-Appendix 2: Additional KeyPEST Keyword Input for PEST
+Appendix 2: Overriding keyPEST defaults - Additional KeyPEST Keyword Input for PEST and PEST++

 The PEST Control File [FROM WELTER AND OTHERS 2011/DOHERTY AND HUNT 2010 – NEED TO REVISE ALL OR SUBSET TO KEYWORDS]

 For ease of reference, variables within the PEST control file are listed and the variables used by PEST++ are highlighted.
 PEST++ relies on the structure of the input file to deduce the parameters and only read the parameters that are absolutely necessary.
 For example, there is no need to read the NOBS variable as each line in the “observation data” section of the control file specifies an observation; however it is necessary to read the NPAR variable to know where specification of parameters ends and information on tied parameters begins.
 This is followed by short explanation of each variable used by PEST++.